 This video will either just make you think about your life, reconsider choices you make on a daily basis, or make you have a full blown existential crisis.

 It really is one of the most powerful videos I've ever watched, and one that I've actually watched multiple time because of how good it is.

-This one isn't a documentary either but rather a short animated film about "man's relationship with the natural world".
+This one isn't a documentary either but rather a short animated film about humans relationship over time with Earth.

 It makes you really think about all the things we've done to the planet in the short time we've been here and how we kind of use everything we can for personal gain without taking into consideration how it affects other people, animals, or the planet itself.. and at the end of the day- as a society- we're so proud of what we've done even though we've destroyed so much.